 What is an in-home display (IHD)?

-Your IHD is a small device that comes with your smart meters.
-It basically acts as the display for your meters.
+Your IHD is a small device that comes with your smart meters and acts as a display for them.
 You can take reads from this rather than the actual meters (though we advise you to check any readings against your actual smart meter on the wall, especially for older smart meter models and IHDs), and it also shows you information about your usage and your bills.
-These devices make it much more convenient to keep on top of your energy costs instead of crouching under the stairs to check your meter.
+These devices make it much more convenient to keep on top of your energy costs instead of rooting around under the stairs to check your meter.
 There's also a tutorial built into some of our IHDs in case you need extra assistance.

 What does it show?